 The site is 3 miles from Newnham on Severn – a vibrant, historic village on the banks of the River Severn.
-Here you will find a church, local stores with a deli counter and coffee shop, pharmacy, butchers, post office, pub (with an Indian restaurant and takeaway), a library and a café with gallery and gift shop.
+Here you will find a church, local stores with a deli counter and coffee shop, pharmacy, butchers, post office, pub (with an Indian takeaway), library and gift shop.

-Blakeney is 3.7 miles away – a small, thriving village on the eastern edge of the Forest of Dean and offers a local stores, post office, fish and chip shop and a 16th century coaching inn.
+Blakeney is 3.7 miles away – a small, thriving village on the eastern edge of the Forest of Dean and offers a church, local stores, post office, fish and chip shop and a 16th century coaching inn.

 There are footpaths to both settlements and a regular Nº 23 bus service on the A48.